jserot/fcf/README.md

   value.

-Note that the transitions from and to the `idle` state, and the handling of the `start` and `rdy` signals are implicit in FCF.
+Note that the transitions from and to the `idle` state, and the handling of the `start` and `rdy` signals are made implicit in FCF.

 Here's another example, in which the FSM has two computing states: